Skylar Irving

-Skylar Irving (born January 21, 2002) is an American ice hockey forward.
+Skylar Irving (born January 21, 2002) is an American professional ice hockey forward for the Montreal Victoire of the Professional Women's Hockey League (PWHL).
 She played college ice hockey at Northeastern University from 2021 to 2025.
-She was selected 20th overall by the Montreal Victoire in the 2025 PWHL Draft.

 Early life

 Irving grew up in Kingston, Massachusetts, and attended Tabor Academy.
 Before college she also skated for the Bay State Breakers program.

 Playing career

 College

 Irving debuted for Northeastern in 2021–22 and recorded 15 points in 38 games, earning a spot on the Hockey East All-Rookie Team.
 As a junior in 2023–24 she led the Huskies with 35 points and was named Beanpot MVP.
 In 2024–25 she posted career highs with 17 goals and 33 points and was named to the Hockey East Second All-Star Team and the Hockey East All-Tournament Team.

 Professional

-On June 24, 2025, Irving was drafted in the third round, 20th overall, by the Montreal Victoire.
+On June 24, 2025, Irving was drafted in the third round, 20th overall, by the Montreal Victoire in the 2025 PWHL Draft.
+On November 20, 2025, she signed a one-year contract with the Victoire.